5 Tips For Eating Korean Barbecue For An Unforgettable Meal

 Make different bite-sized ssams

-Don't be afraid to make multiple different ssams to enjoy during a Korean barbecue experience!
+Once you have the meats grilling and the side dishes prepared, the next step to enjoying Korean barbecue is to assembling your ssam and luckily, it's much easier than you may think.
+Ssam is a Korean word that translates to "wrap," and using lettuce as a vessel for your meats and sauces.
 Popular options for wraps include large lettuce leaves, steamed cabbage leaves, rice cakes, and pickled radishes.
 The latter two are prepared in thin slices to wrap around the barbecued meat, garnishes, and sides.
-For basic ssam preparation, you'll want to start with your base, then top it with your preferred meat and a variety of sides and garnishes.
+For basic ssam preparation, you'll want to start with your lettuce variety, then top it with your preferred meat and a variety of sides and garnishes.
 You can drizzle a sauce on top of your wrap, or you can choose to dip it in a sauce to maximize the flavor in every bite.

 When making a ssam, it's important that you don't overfill the vessel, as it's intended to be eaten in one bite (or just a few).
 Otherwise, almost anything goes.
 "I don't think there is any right or wrong way to make a ssam," David Shim told us.
-"It should be a personal combination — one that you or your friends like.
-With the spread of items, there are so many different ways to make your ssam."
+"It should be a personal combination — one that you or your friends like."

 That said, the process requires some trial and error.
 "It takes a few tries to find the right one — but that's the fun of it," the chef shared.
 "My go-to is lettuce perilla leaf, ssamjang, scallion salad, and pickled daikon!"